CoNexDat/complexnets/README.md

 ComplexNets++
 =============

-This toolbox provides deferent tools to analyze complex networks, i.e., networks issues from complex systems or any graph in general.
+This toolbox provides different tools to analyze complex networks, i.e., networks issues from complex systems or any graph in general.
 We provide: